bat/bat/doc/manual/mcmc.md

 probability density that integrates to 1.

 ## Convergence {#sec-mcmc-convergence}
-@todo mixing, burn in, R value, multimodal problems

 Since samples are not independent, the initial point has some effect on Markov chain output.
-The asymptotic results guarantee that, under certain conditions (see @cite Casella:2004 or @cite brooks2011handbook) a chain of infinte length is independent of the initial point.
+The asymptotic results guarantee that, under certain conditions (see @cite Casella:2004 or @cite brooks2011handbook) a chain of infinite length is independent of the initial point.
 In practice, we can only generate a finite number of points so a decision has to be made when the chain has run long enough.
 One helpful criterion is to run multiple chains from different initial positions and to declare convergence if the chains mixed; i.e. explore the same region of parameter space.
 Then the chains have forgotten their initial point.

+Non-convergence is a problem that can have many causes including simple bugs in implementing the posterior.
+But there are properly implemented posteriors for which a Markov chain has difficulties to explore the parameter space efficiently, for example because of strong correlation, degeneracies, or multiple well separated modes.

 # Implementation in BAT {#sec-mcmc-impl}